We'll keep you up to date on our courses, scholarships and more.

 Applicants who have experienced educational disadvantage are encouraged to apply for the Special Entry Access Schemes (SEAS).
 Depending on eligibility and your circumstances, a SEAS application may provide support for your course application.

-Applicants who have not completed secondary education, or undertaken any TAFE or university studies will not be eligible for entry into this program.
-Applications in this category should consider a pathway program such as Foundation Access Studies (FAST) Program.
+Applicants who have not completed secondary education, or undertaken any TAFE or university studies will not be eligible for entry into this course.
+Applications in this category should consider a pathway program such as Foundation Access Studies (FAST) course.

 VTAC application: Yes